 Post the debacle of Mahesh Babu's Brahmotsavam, we are seeing an unexpected uproar from every corner.
 Besides the heavy pour of trolls on the actor and the film from the 'anti-fans', Mahesh Babu fans are also frustrated with their idol and are using the social media platforms to reach out to their star.

 Here is what an ardent fan wants to convey to Mahesh Babu.
-In
+In his own words:

 Dear Mahesh Babu,

 You're probably the only actor whose movies I would watch without going through the trailer, cast, reviews and all that jazz.
 You stole my heart years ago, and still continue to hold it in custody.

 Nobody would believe that you're 40.
 When you are on-screen, everyone and everything else is a blur for me.
 Having said that, a lot has changed with your films over the years.
 After watching your latest release - Brahmotsavam - on the very first day, there were several things that struck me.

 As a fan, I think I speak for many of us when I say that we just book tickets and rush to watch you on-screen with the implicit trust that a movie starring you cannot possibly be bad.
 But that perspective is now changing.

 Brahmotsavam, for instance, had a very weak story line and failed to hold the audience's attention.
 It bothers me, because as a true fan, I feel the potential of a very talented actor like you is wasted somewhat.

 Sure, Brahmotsavam had a huge line up of some very fine actors - but so much more could have been done with better storytelling and sharper scenes.
 Family dramas do work, and this film touches on the concept of the joint family, moral values and we do appreciate this.
 But what next?
 Are we going to repeatedly depict the emotions of a family without emphasising a message or even conveying an entertaining story?